vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 of total disruption at the end of the Kali Age, but, as is often the case with such passages, its hidden agenda seems to be to attack contemporaneous practices.
 17

-And this perverted world shall be upside down: at the dissolution of the yuga \(people\) will venerate charnel-houses \( ed

-. ūkas\) and abandon the gods, \(whereas\)
+And this perverted world shall be upside down: at the dissolution of the yuga \(people\) will venerate charnel-houses \( eḍūkas\) and abandon the gods, \(whereas\)

 śūdras will not serve the brahmins.
-When the yuga expires, the earth shall no longer be decorated by temples, but marked by charnel-houses \( ed
+When the yuga expires, the earth shall no longer be decorated by temples, but marked by charnel-houses \( eḍūkas\): in the

-. ūkas\): in the

 hermitages of the great seers, in the settlements of brahmins, in the dwellings of the gods, in hallowed places \( caitya\), and in the abodes of the Nāgas.
 That is the